 - an object created in memory but never attached

-- an entity materialized by a different context
+AsNoTracking()query - an entity loaded by a different context instance

 Unchanged

-The entity is tracked, but EF Core currently sees nothing to persist.
+The entity is tracked, but EF Core currently sees nothing to save.

-This is typically the state of an entity immediately after a regular query.
+This is the usual state of an entity immediately after a regular tracked query.

 Modified